awsdocs/amazon-eks-user-guide/doc_source/fargate-logging.md

 Amazon EKS Fargate logging doesn't support dynamic configuration of `ConfigMaps`\.
 Any changes to `ConfigMaps` are applied to new Pods only\.
 Changes aren't applied to existing Pods\.

    Create a `ConfigMap` using the example for your desired log destination\.
+**Note**
+You can also use Amazon Kinesis Data Streams for your log destination\.
+If you use Kinesis Data Streams, make sure that the pod execution role has been granted the `kinesis:PutRecords` permission\.
+For more information, see Amazon Kinesis Data Streams [Permissions]() in the *Fluent Bit: Official Manual*\.

 ------
 #### [ CloudWatch ]